 I decided to answer my writing calling after the positive feedback I received.
 I like to share DIY tips.

-The furniture we have in our homes go through a lot of wear and tear.
+The furniture we have in our homes goes through a lot of wear and tear.
 When you come home after a hard day's work, you want a comfortable place to sit down and spend time with your loved ones.
 But what do you do when your couches no longer provide support because the cushions are sagging?
 The answer is simple.
-Instead of purchasing new furniture (which can be quite expensive), all you need to purchase is plywood or particle board to fix this problem.
+Instead of purchasing new furniture (which can be quite expensive), all you need to purchase is plywood or particleboard to fix this problem.